 You can create websites, logos, business cards, applications, illustrations, brochures, etc.

 Rev.com has open positions for both translators and transcriptionists.
 You can choose to work during the day or go with the night shift.
 They have home-based jobs available 24/7.

 I personally did not want translation jobs, but I used to earn $45 per hour while taking online transcription jobs.
 They pay every Monday of the week for the work done the previous week.

-No late payments and they never run out of work, even during the off-peak season.
+It has no late payments and the work never runs out, even during the off-peak season.

 Want to learn more about transcription?
 Check out Janet Shaugnessy’s FREE course!